airtai/faststream/.faststream_gen/getting-started/context/index.md

 ## Regular functions compatibility

-To use context at other functions use the decorator `@apply_types`.
+To use context at other functions use the decorator `#!python @apply_types`.
 This case, the called function context will correspond to the context of the event handler from which it was called.

 ```python linenums="1" hl_lines="6 8 11"
 from faststream import Context, apply_types